- Buy

 Once the report has been completed certification will be issued with any concerns outlined -notifying you of the legislation.

 All landlords could be liable to pay tax on their rental income, whether they live in the UK or are based overseas.
-Further information can be found on the Inland Revenue’s website.
+Further information can be found on the HM Revenue & Customs (HMRC)’s website.

 There are specific tax rules for overseas landlords - find out more in our useful guide.